NamanSood1029/Titanic-Competition/Readme.md

  Submission for the Kaggle classification competition for the titanic dataset: This folder contains the submission attempt summary (without hyperparameter tuning).

- The respective Jupyter notebook goes through the process of data acquisition, preprocessing, feature modelling, data cleaning and the machine learning pipeline followed.
+ The respective Jupyter notebook goes through the process of data acquisition, preprocessing, feature modelling, data cleaning and the machine learning pipeline followed. <b>A hard/soft voting classifier is created through the use of 10 classification algorithms.</b>

 <b>Challenge:</b>